liferay/liferay-mobile-sdk/builder/README.md

 git clone git@github.com:liferay/liferay-mobile-sdk.git
 ```

-The SDK Builder is invoked using Ant, but before building an SDK, you must set
+The SDK Builder can be invoked using Gradle or command line, but before running
-some properties so that the SDK Builder can communicate with your portlet
+the builder, you must set some properties so it can communicate with your
-services and create an SDK specific to your mobile platform.
+portlet and create an SDK specific to your mobile platform.
 Follow these steps
 to set these properties:

-1. Create a file in the root folder called `build.${user.name}.properties`,
+1. Edit `gradle.properties`, if you don't want to change that file directly,
-where `${user.name}` is your computer user name.
-If you can't figure out your
+you can also copy it to `~/.gradle` and modify it there.
+Alternatively, you can
-user name, just change `build.properties` directly.
+also edit the `gradle.properties` inside each platform folder (ios/ or android/).

 2. Here are the important properties to set: